-Torpor is often confused with 'hypothermia', which also is characterized by reduced body temperatures and metabolism.
-However, whereas torpor is a physiological state that is under precise control, hypothermia is nothing but a failure of thermoregulation often due to depletion of energy reserves, excessive cold exposure, or influence of drugs.
-Thus, the two terms should not be confused.
+Torpor is often confused with 'hypothermia', which also is characterised by reduced body temperatures and metabolism.
+However, whereas torpor is a physiological state that is under precise control, hypothermia, especially in a medical context, is nothing but a failure of thermoregulation often due to depletion of energy reserves, excessive cold exposure, or influence of drugs.
+Thus, the two terms should not be exchanged or confused.
+See also: Cold-related and Heat-related Medical Problems